ralphjsmit/filament/packages/schemas/docs/02-forms/01-overview.md

 ## Overview

-Field classes can be found in the `Filament\Form\Components` namespace.
+Form field classes can be found in the `Filament\Form\Components` namespace.

-Fields reside within the schema of your form, alongside any [layout components](../schemas/layout).

 Fields may be created using the static `make()` method, passing its unique name.
-The name of the field should correspond to a property on your Livewire component.
-You may use "dot notation" to bind fields to keys in arrays.
+Usually, the name of a field corresponds to the name of an attribute on an Eloquent model:

 ```php
 use Filament\Forms\Components\TextInput;